 - slide 1 of 2

-- Summary Frames: This pdf file is great to use with upper elementary students who are reading in literature circles or independently.
+- Summary Frames: This pdf file based on Bob Marzano's work is great to use with upper elementary students who are reading in literature circles or independently.
 Depending on what comprehension or summarizing skill you are working on, you can give students a summary frame to practice that skill.
 For example, there are graphic organizers for sequencing story events, finding the main idea, cause and effect, and character traits.
 Students fill in the blanks about their story to create a summary frame.

 - Go Read: Summarizing graphic organizers are a plenty on this site.
 You can choose from over 54 different reading organizers.
 Some are better for helping students to write a summary, such as a story map or character web.
 You can view the different organizers and print them out for classroom use.